 - Your document in .doc format

-- 2-3 specific concerns you would like feedback on
+- 2-3 specific concerns you would like feedback on (see below for examples)

-Once you have filled out the form, email the things listed above to firstname.lastname@example.org
+Email the things listed above to email@example.com

 - We will discuss one essay per email consultation.